HackMelbourne/Scuffathon/readme.md

 ## Rules
 - You can only use React, nodejs, firebase, html and css
+- you can also use canva or website builders
 - it needs to be intentionally bad
 - Anyone uploading spyware will be disqualified
 - teams of 1-3